How to Write a Letter of Resignation | Interview Preparation Tips by Leverage Edu

 What is a Letter of Resignation?

-A letter of resignation is a formal document that an employee submits to their employer, notifying them of their intention to leave their current position or job.
-It serves as an official announcement of the employee’s decision to resign and provides important information such as the effective date of resignation.
+A letter of resignation is a formal document that an employee presents to their employer informing them of their decision to leave their current position or job.
+It is an official announcement of the employee’s decision to resign with the effective date of resignation.

-A letter of resignation typically includes a brief expression of gratitude, and a clear statement of resignation, and may optionally mention the reason for leaving.
-It is an essential professional courtesy that allows both the employee and the employer to plan and manage the transition process smoothly.
+A letter of resignation usually comprises a brief expression of gratitude, a clear statement of resignation, and may optionally mention the reason for resignation.
+It is a professional courtesy that allows both the employee and the employer to plan and manage the transition process smoothly.

 Must Read: How to Answer, ‘What Are You Looking For in a New Position?